Breaking News!

 As part of the risk assessment process, vendors must submit each of the following items:

-- Please complete and return the HECVAT 4.0 To learn more about the tool see: Higher Education Community Vendor Assessment Toolkit.
+- Please complete and return the most up-to-date version of the HECVAT.
+To download the current version, and learn more about the tool, see: Higher Education Community Vendor Assessment Toolkit.
 This form must be returned as an Excel spreadsheet with all tabs intact.
-No other file format will be accepted.
+No other file formats will be accepted.
 The only earlier version that can be accepted is version 3.06 Full.

 - If available, your company’s SOC 2 Type 2 report performed within the past two years, (not one for a cloud service provider such as Amazon Web Services or Microsoft Azure).